TheoH32/Runtime_Terror/2023-3-30-mainlesson.md

 - Binary search also works with a list of strings.
 We can sort them alphabetically and use the same method to find the desired string.

 ### Binary Search Trees
-> We can represent binary searches with binary tree diagrams.
+> We can represent binary searches with binary search tree diagrams.
 These diagrams help represent the number of iterations required to find a desired item.

 <img src="https://user-images.githubusercontent.com/111486111/232642475-44f78505-45de-47db-9868-b0851889831c.png"  width="800">